luizbgomide/sovereign/spells.md

 ### Arcane Spark - Level 1
 A thaumic discharge is focused on a single visible creature within one hundred feet per caster level, wreathing them in a lethal mantle of crackling energy.

 The target suffers 1d8 damage per caster level, with a Physical save for half.
 NPC targets with only 1 hit die will inevitably be slain regardless of the damage done.
-The spell cannot be blocked by non-magical intervening barriers, provided the caster can see the target with their unaided vision.

 ### Blunt Contact - Level 1
 This spell may be cast in two different forms.